The eCommerce bottleneck nobody talks about: Last-mile trust

 Trust - the only mile

-The final mile is where promises are upheld and digital experience camouflages into the real-world execution.
+The final mile is where promises are upheld and the digital experience translates into real-world execution.
 This is exactly the point where we say “Checkmate”.

 By Sahil Affriya, the Founder of Shiprazor